vrushabhx/myrecon-v2/README.md

 `altdns`

 # Features
-added support to call specific modules
+added support to call specific modules.
+Multiple modules can be called using comma separated values.(e.g: -m subdomain,crlf)

 date-wise folder creation to differentiate your past recon.

+added support to kill the freezed process automatically.

 # Modules included